himer-ramos/nPerf-Server-Docker-Version/README.md

 # nPerf-Server-Docker-Version
-A docker version for nPerf servers network
+A docker version for nPerf servers network, this was deploy for  :  Sirio Telecom SRL (La Paz, Bolivia) for nPerf Network you can try on https://www.nperf.com/?sp=6219

 # spanish